PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 (a) outline different types of interactions and how resulting interaction networks might differ in relation to the simulations in this study,

+> This is a good point -- I have added a section in the guidelines regarding different types of interactions (TODO).

 (b) outline how the suggested guidelines would work when predicting across networks

+> TODO

 (c) outline how the biasing of testing data differs from other methods of data-thinning applied in e.g. SDMs.

+> This is a good point -- I have added a discussion of this point in the introduction, specifically at TODO.

 (2) Consider adding a motivation for the choice of the different indices and machine learning methods that are assessed and compared in the paper e.g. by referring to their use in recent studies of species-interactions.

+> TODO clarify

 (3) I was surprised to see that RF models performed so poorly compared to BRT, because this contrasts what other studies have found.
 I think it would be useful to elaborate more on this – particularly since in Figure 7 it seems that the RF model is perform on par, or perhaps even better, than the BRT.

+> TODO fixed with new validation set

 ## Specific comments